U.S. Army vows to fix 'broken' housing at Fort Meade in wake of Reuters report

 Corvias is among more than a dozen private real estate firms housing service families on U.S. bases under the two-decade-old privatization program.

-Rhode Island Senator Jack Reed, ranking member of the Senate Armed Services Committee, this month told a local TV statihere he would press for Senate hearings to explore base housing conditions across the country.
+Rhode Island Senator Jack Reed, ranking member of the Senate Armed Services Committee, this month told a local TV station he would press for Senate hearings to explore base housing conditions across the country.

 Before Corvias took over Fort Bragg housing in 2003, Reed helped make introductions for Picerne at the Army post, and credited his work serving military families.
 After the Reuters report, Reed said the Senate should review operations of all contractors, including Corvias.